mtnbikenc/dcaf/docsite/source/kvm_host_module.rst

 supposed to do, instead of having to specify the steps needed to get a server configured a certain way.
 Role specific variables are stored in the ``/roles/some_role/defaults`` and ``/roles/some_role/vars`` folders.
 Typically only the ``/roles/some_roles/defaults`` would need to be modified.
-Always review both sets of variables for comtent.
+Always review both sets of variables for content.

 .. code-block:: none